-If Jackson put South Carolina in its proper place, he over-stepped his bounds in his treatment of Indians and the Supreme Court.
-In fairness to his harsh reputation, Jackson’s Indian policy was no less enlightened than the Founders or the presidents that followed.
+If Jackson put South Carolina in its proper place, he overstepped his bounds in his treatment of American Indians and the Supreme Court.
+In fairness to his harsh reputation, Jackson’s policy toward Indigenous Americans was no less enlightened than the presidents that preceded and followed.
 As we saw in Chapter 3, Europeans granted themselves the right to conquer and take land from anyone on Earth not ruled by a Christian sovereign through the Discovery Doctrine.
 As we saw in Chapter 9, George Washington saw the “merciless savages” as “wolves and beasts” that deserved nothing from Whites but “total ruin.”
-Washington thought buying land from Indians would be more cost-effective, though, than war.
-And as we saw in Chapter 12, a harsh policy of displacement continued from Thomas Jefferson on through the administrations of Abraham Lincoln and his successors, all the way to 1890.
-At the beginning of the 19th century, Jefferson told Indians they had to migrate west or acculturate among Whites, defined as converting to Christianity, farming instead of hunting, and developing a written language.
+Washington thought buying land from Native Americans would be more cost-effective, though, than war.
+And as we saw in Chapter 12, a harsh policy of displacement continued from Thomas Jefferson on through the administrations of Abraham Lincoln and his successors, all the way to 1890 and beyond.
+At the beginning of the 19th century, Jefferson told Native Americans they had to migrate west or acculturate among Whites, defined as converting to Christianity, farming instead of hunting, and developing a written language.
 American rulers underestimated how many groups would take them up on their offer, which some of the Five Civilized Tribes did, including even buying enslaved Africans to grow cotton.
 These major eastern tribes included the Chickasaws, Choctaws, Creeks, Cherokees, and Seminoles.
 One Cherokee, Sequoyah (right), was purportedly the first known person in history to develop a written language by himself, despite not reading any other language.
 His wife and daughter helped him develop and match the characters to the Cherokee spoken language.
 But some linguists suspect that he was translating existing Cherokee symbols to match the English symbols available in printing presses since no one person, or family in this case, could likely start their own language.